AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 ## Patching at scale

-If you are using Adobe Commerce at enterprise scale, or if you are an Adobe Commerce partner that must maintain multiple installations for multiple clients, ensuring that all instances have the same set of patches installed can be challenging.
-Each installation has it's own git repository, `/m2-hotfixes` directory, and `composer.json` file.
-The only guarantee you have is that the **security patches** and **required patches** for cloud users are all installed as part of your main Adobe Commerce version.
+If you are responsible for maintaining multiple installations of Adobe Commerce, ensuring that all instances have the same set of patches installed can be challenging.
+Each installation has its own git repository, `/m2-hotfixes` directory, and `composer.json` file.
+The only guarantee that you have is that the **security patches** and **required patches** for cloud users are all installed as part of your main Adobe Commerce version.

 Currently, there is no single centralized solution for this problem, but Composer offers a way to bridge the gap.
 The [`cweagans/composer-patches`](https://packagist.org/packages/cweagans/composer-patches) package allows you to [apply patches from dependencies](https://github.com/cweagans/composer-patches#allowing-patches-to-be-applied-from-dependencies).
-You just need to create a Composer package that installs all your patches, then require that package in all of your projects.
+You can create a Composer package that installs all your patches, then require that package in all of your projects.

 That covers **security patches**, **required patches**, and **Composer patches**, but what about quality patches and the contents of the `/m2-hotfixes` directory?